FanruiMeng/Rice_seed_count/README.md

 * `cp frozen_model models/research mscoco_label_map.pbtxt work_dir` #copy frozen_model, research directory under models, mscoco_label_map.pbtxt into work_dir.

 ## 4. Seed detection using trained model
-There are two ways to detect seed: Jupyer notebook and terminal
+There are two ways to detect seed: Jupyer notebook and on terminal, just choose a way you like
 ### Jupyter:
 * Assign home directory for jupyter